bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendations.md

 Both are very useful to have but require large amounts of money to use to their fullest extent.
 Each [Source-File](sourcefiles.md) grants an additional sleeve and up to five additional sleeves may be purchased from a faction only in this BitNode.

-## Save these for later
+## Tough but has new mechanics

 BN3 makes available the [Corporation](corporations.md) mechanic.
 This mechanic can provide effectively limitless wealth and [Faction](../basic/factions.md) [Reputation](../basic/reputation.md), but is very complex and documentation-dependent.
 Using the mechanic in other [BitNodes](bitnodes.md) requires $150 billion so another source of starting wealth is still needed.
 Overall, this [BitNode](bitnodes.md) is considered an advanced one even if there are no particular [BitNodes](bitnodes.md) that should go before it.

+BN9 introduces the [Hacknet Server](hacknetservers.md) mechanic to replace the [Hacknet Nodes](../basic/hacknet_nodes.md) mechanic.
+[Hacknet Servers](hacknetservers.md) generate hashes instead of money directly and these hashes can be traded for various benefits.
+Players who find [RAM](../basic/ram.md) tight at the beginning of a [BitNode](bitnodes.md) will find BN9.2's bonus to start with 128GiB in their home machine.

+BN13 introduces [Stanek's Gift](stanek.md), a powerful augmentation that can provide bonuses to skills, [hacknet](../basic/hacknet_nodes.md) production and costs, working and [crime](../basic/crimes.md) gains, and [hacking](../basic/hacking.md) power and speed.
+These bonuses are versatile but not enough to offset the challenge of the BitNode itself.

+BN14 is a relatively new BitNode focused on [IPvGO](../programming/go_algorithms.md).
+Automating the mechanic is challenging but it provides a wide variety of bonuses.

+## Save these for later

 BN7 used to give access to the [Bladeburner API](https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.bladeburner.md), but now it doesn't.
 Because of that change this [BitNode](bitnodes.md) is relatively low priority and should definitely happen after BN6.
 The benefit for completing BN7.3 is an aug that lets the player perform [Bladeburner](bladeburners.md) and non-Bladeburner actions at the same time.
-It's nice but you can get it conventionally through the Bladeburner faction.

 BN8 focuses on the stock market to the point that there's no other way to make money.
 Completing at least BN10.1 is highly recommended in order to have [Grafting](grafting.md).
 This ensures that you don't need to install [Augmentations](../basic/augmentations.md) and lose market gains realized so far.

-BN9 introduces the [Hacknet Server](hacknetservers.md) mechanic to replace the [Hacknet Nodes](../basic/hacknet_nodes.md) mechanic.
-[Hacknet Servers](hacknetservers.md) generate hashes instead of money directly and these hashes can be traded for various benefits.
-Players who find [RAM](../basic/ram.md) tight at the beginning of a [BitNode](bitnodes.md) will find BN9.2's bonus to start with 128GiB in their home machine.
+Having a good hacking script can also help in order to manipulate the market.

 BN11 doesn't have any new mechanics associated with it beyond a mild bonus to work income.
 The [Source-File](sourcefiles.md) makes buying large numbers of [Augmentations](../basic/augmentations.md) cheaper but isn't worth going out of your way for.